-We are asked this question quite often and we’re more than happy to explain the difference.
+We are asked this question quite often and we’re more than happy to explain the difference between our Wiltshire dry cured smoked bacon compared to others.
 Our bacon is dry cured and then Naturally Oak Smoked.

 What’s the difference between Naturally Oak Smoked Dry Cured Wiltshire Bacon and commercially smoked bacon?